isadecarvalhodev/ImageGenerator/README.md

 Work in progress ...
 ________
-This Imagine Generator only return cute cats
+This Imagine Generator only returns cute cats imagens and nothing else
 _________